 - Housing and Real Estate

-Paticipants will learn to apply conventional growth models for the analysis of environmental topics, such as environmental pollution, climate change or health and environment.
-Students apply econometric as well as dynamic mathematical tools within their research projects to inter alia evaluate recent environmental policy endeavors.
+Participants will learn to apply conventional growth models for the analysis of environmental topics, such as environmental pollution, climate change or health and environment.
+Students apply econometric as well as dynamic mathematical tools within their research projects to evaluate inter alia recent environmental policy endeavors.

 We start with a review of the Ramsey and Solow growth model to provide a starting point for the integration and analysis of environmental aspects into (endogenous) growth models.
-Further, the course provides a short review of econometrics tools which may be helpful to analyze environmental topics from an empirical point of view.
+The course provides a short review of econometrics tools, which may be helpful to analyze environmental topics from an empirical point of view.
+Topics, which are covered, are pollution and health, pollution and the business cycle, non-renewable resources, energy prices, pollution and development.
 Students should have a high motivation using both empirical as well as mathematical tools.

 This course provides a very basic introduction to modern simulation and solution techniques for nowadays regulary employed models in macroeconomics and finance.
 We start with the well-known Solow Model (Part 1) and discuss the savings decision in the so-called Overlapping Generation (OLG) Model (Part 2).
 With Part 3, we introduce infinitely lived agents.
 Part 4 deals with recursive, deterministic models, followed by Part 5, which adds stochastics to the recursive models.
 Part 6 introduces the so-called Hansen Real Business Cycle (RBC) model.